Five ways in which customer interaction can improve your business

 ‘No plan survives first contact with the enemy’.
 Similarly, few businesses can survive the first contact with a customer if they aren’t well prepared.
 Smart entrepreneurs and business owners should know that as soon as they open their doors to customers, they are subject to changes in the very fabric of their business.

 Customers will call, customers will interact, and customers will even vent at you and your management.
-But the truth is, each interaction on any channel (whether good or bad) provides information about how your company can do better.
-Here are 5 ways customer interactions can improve your business.
+But the truth is, every interaction on any channel (whether good or bad) provides information about how your company can do better.
+Here are five ways in which customer interaction can improve your business.

-5 things that customer interactions can help a business improve:
+Five things that customer interaction can help a business improve: